themaire/Startup-infos/README.md

 # Startup-message

-If you wana read the dynimic IP adress at the startup on the Sense Hat's LEDs matrix.
+If you wana read the IP adress at the startup on the Sense Hat's LEDs matrix.

-What do you need :
+You need to have:
 _ A Raspberry Pi
 _ A Sense Hat